 First, study the label to see where the oil is from.
 I look for a bottle that tells me that the oil was produced and bottled in its country of origin.
 This is important because some oils will be harvested in one country and then shipped in huge containers to another country where it's processed and bottled.
+It may also be a blend and not from a single crop.
 "Imported from Italy" doesn't really you tell you the whole story so read the label carefully.

 As with most foods, you get the best quality when the folks who grow it and produce it also bottle and ship it.
 Their name is on the bottle and they care what you experience when you buy, cook, and eat it.
 So seek out this kind of oil.

 Second, look for any declarations of quality.
 An important one is when a bottle says the oil was "cold pressed."
 This means no heat was used, a good thing since heat can affect the oil's chemistry and taste.
 Some better producers will also show proof of origin on a label, such as DOP or DOC in some parts of Italy (Denominazione di Origine Protetta or Denominazione di Origine Controllata) or the DO (Denominación de Origen) in Spain.
 But an olive oil without such labeling can be excellent so don't use these as your only criteria.

 What's the difference between virgin olive oil and extra virgin olive oil?

 Extra virgin olive oil is made from the first pressing of the olives and has less than 0.8% acidity, one test of superior flavor.
 It also means no chemicals were used to extract the oil, only physical pressure put on the just-harvested olives.
 The first cold pressing is generally considered the best for flavor and if an olive oil was produced that way, you can be sure it will say so on the bottle.

 Virgin olive oil is the second pressing and usually cannot have more than 2% acidity, although standards for this can vary from country to country.